jaimejaramilloperez/codember-2023/README.md

 My solutions to [Codember](https://codember.dev/) 2023 challenges created by [@midudev](https://github.com/midudev/) 👾

 ## ✨ What is codember?

-Codember is a programming game and challenge that takes place in the month of November for the [@midudev](https://github.com/midudev/) community.
+Codember is a programming game and challenge that takes place in November for the [@midudev](https://github.com/midudev/) community.
 Each week a challenge is posted that must be solved using ingenuity and programming.
-Each challenge has an explanation of the problem and instructions on how to solve it.
+Each challenge has an explanation of the problem and its solution.

 ## 🎮 Challenges